fictzio/rpg-markdown/examples/interactive-fiction.md

 {#if sleep >= 3}

-30 minutes in {pronoun} starts yawning.
+45 minutes in {pronoun} starts yawning.
+Maybe I should take a nap he thinks to himself.

 {/if}